◷ Reading Time: 6 minutes

 Direct

-If you click on any column on the table you will have a caret allowing you to value for a specific condition in a rule:
+Then click on any column on the table you will have a caret allowing you to see the value for a specific condition in a rule:

 Hints

-If you hover on the (i) icon on any selected cell (condition) your mouse pointer will become like a question similar to bellow picture:
+Now hover on the (i) icon on any selected cell (condition) your mouse pointer will become like a question mark:

-and when you click on the (i) icon, a popup will appear that shows you more details information about the condition based on
+When you click on the (i) icon, a popup will appear that shows you more details information about the condition based on:

-If you select one of the provided options the condition (cell information) will be replaced with the selected option.
+Selecting one of the provided options will replace the condition (cell information) with that option.

 Managing Decision Table

-In your Decision Table area, there is a drop-down button:
+In your Decision Table Editor view there is a drop-down button:

-From the menu, select New Row, and a new row will be added to the end (last row) of the table and the current focus will be moved to the first cell of the row.
+Select New Row, and a new row will be added to the end (last row) of the table.
+Focus will be moved to the first cell of the new row.

-From the menu select New Condition and the new window will appear.
+Now select New Condition and the Condition Properties window will appear.

 Orders

-To change the order of column or row, you just need to select it and then drag and drop it in a new position.
+To change the order of columns or rows, select and drag-drop them into a new position.

 Row

-Click on any your that you want to change its order, and start dragging the row up and down:
+Click on any row that you want to reorder and start dragging the row up and down:

-When the row is where you want to put it, just release your mouse button.
+When the row is where you want it, just release your mouse button.

 Columns

-If you go over the gray line on top of each column, your mouse cursor will be changed to the moving pointer.
-At this point, you can click and start dragging the column to left or right until you reach the position that you want to put the column in
+Hovering over the gray line on top of each column changes the mouse cursor to a move pointer.
+Click and drag the column to left or right until you reach the position that you want.

 Properties

-When you select Properties from the menu, the following screen will appear that allows you to configure different parts of your decision table.
-It has 3 sections:
+When you select Properties from the menu, a popup will appear that allows you to configure different parts of your decision table.
+It has 3 sections, General Information, Parameters and Columns.

 Saving Changes